GodsFavoriteDeveloper/stencil-starter/README.md

 ## Develop

-This starter repository comes preloaded with all the necessary config, files and packages to benefit from [ESLint](https://eslint.org/docs/user-guide/configuring), [Jest](https://jestjs.io/docs/en/configuration) and [TailwindCSS](https://tailwindcss.com/docs/configuration) frameworks right from the start.
+This starter repository comes preloaded with all the necessary packages to benefit from [ESLint](https://eslint.org/docs/user-guide/configuring), [Jest](https://jestjs.io/docs/en/configuration) and [Tailwind](https://tailwindcss.com/docs/configuration) frameworks right from the start.
 For additional configuration options, check the provided links.

 Below there are detailed instructions on how to start using this repository for development and how to create it from scratch.

-### Usage
+### Use For Development

 #### Clone and Setup